milaboratory/minnn/docs/source/pattern_syntax.rst

 Another important syntax element is capture group.
 It looks like :code:`(group_name:query)` where :code:`group_name` is any sequence of letters and digits (like :code:`UMI` or :code:`SB1`) that you use as group name.
 Group names are case sensitive, so :code:`UMI` and :code:`umi` are different group names. :code:`query` is part of query that will be saved as this capture group.
-It can contain nested groups and any other syntax elements that are allowed inside single read.
+It can contain nested groups and some other syntax elements that are allowed inside single read (see below).

 :code:`R1`, :code:`R2`, :code:`R3` etc are built-in group names that contain full matched reads.
 You can override them by specifying manually in the query, and overridden values will go to output instead of full